msgflo/msgflo-cpp/README.md

 ## Status

-*Experimental*

-* Basic support for setting up and running Participants with AMQP/RabbitMQ transport
+*Working prototype*

+* Basic Participant support, sends discover
+* Supports AMQP/RabbitMQ and MQTT transports
+* Not used in production yet

 ## Usage